 Is it too late to use workers’ compensation insurance?

 If you were diagnosed recently and meet the criteria, you should still be able to file a workers’ compensation claim.
-The time limits for filing vary based on your state with the quickest timeline being for notifying your employer.
+The time limits for filing vary by state with the quickest timeline applying to notifying your employer.

 Many states require you to notify your employer in writing anywhere from 10 to 90 days after getting sick.
 Then, you may have one to three years to file the official workers’ compensation claim.
 Other factors to consider: